-How super-apps could change the mobile marketing landscape
+Super-apps and the changing mobile marketing landscape

 What are the top super-apps on the market?

-In addition to the aforementioned WeChat, Alipay and Paytm, there are numerous stand-out super-apps in South-East Asia.
-Gojek and Grab have evolved from ride-hailing apps into all-in-one services that allow you to manage everything from housekeeping to insurance.
+In addition to the aforementioned WeChat, Alipay and Paytm, there are numerous stand-out super-apps in Southeast Asia.
+Gojek and Grab have evolved from ride-hailing apps into all-in-one services that allow you to manage everything from housekeeping to food delivery to insurance.
 In Vietnam, the super-app Zalo can be used to apply for visas and other official documentation.
 Although Line (Japan) and KakaoTalk (Korea) actually run on an interconnection model, they can also be regarded as super-apps.
 All of these super-apps are positioned brilliantly: WeChat and Alipay have exceeded one billion users, and Zalo has surpassed the 100 million mark.
-Demonstrating their impressive market potential, Grab, Gojek, Paytm have secured nine billion, four billion and three billion USD of funding respectively.
+Demonstrating their impressive market potential, Grab, Gojek, Paytm have secured nine billion, four billion, and three billion USD of funding respectively.

 Are super-apps an Asian phenomenon?

 Investors are now looking to African markets, aiming to establish payment and ride-hailing applications to create an infrastructure and user-base from which to build new super-apps.
-Examples include Opay/ORide and Quickteller in Nigeria, SafeBoda and Tingg in Kenya, and the MTN-led app Ayoba in South Africa.
+Examples include Opay/ORide and Quickteller in Nigeria, SafeBoda and Tingg in Kenya, and the MTN-led app, Ayoba, in South Africa.

-In Latin-America, Rappi, which started as a delivery service, is very close to becoming a super-app.
+In Latin America, Rappi, which started as a delivery service, is very close to becoming a super-app.

 How is the super-app concept positioned in the West?

 Established digital players in the West are applying strategies that can be considered a version of the super-app concept.
-Uber has been straightforward about its ambition to become a super-app, confirmed by their recent acquisition of Careem — a company striving to become the super-app of the Middle-East.
-Amazon and Airbnb have also expressed their interest in going down a similar path.
-The development of these applications also offers an interesting line of historical thought — it’s one of the first times in the digital economy sphere that the West is following the East.
+Uber has been straightforward about its ambition to become a super-app, confirmed by their acquisition of Careem — a company striving to become the super-app of the Middle East.
+Airbnb has also expressed interest in going down a similar path.
+The development of these applications also offers an interesting line of historical thought — it’s one of the first times in the digital economy that the West is following the East.

 What do super-apps mean for Adjust?